Education Jobs

 Laboratory Technician Trainee (Secondary) [Openings: 2]

-Openings: 2 Location: Nairobi – Thika Rd Overview: Our client’s science department runs tightly timed practicals with safety at the center.
-You’ll prep apparatus and reagents for biology, chemistry, and physics, support teachers during demonstrations, and ensure all waste is handled per SOPs.
-The labs are well organized with labeled shelves, MSDS sheets, and a simple stock system you’ll manage.
-During peak exam terms, you’ll help plan practical timetables and dry runs to avoid surprises.
-It’s a calm, methodical environment where precision and neat records matter more than speed.
+Openings: 2 Location: Nairobi – Thika Rd Overview: Science labs run on precision, preparation, and strict safety.
+As a Lab Technician Trainee, you’ll prepare apparatus and reagents, support teachers during demonstrations, and ensure all chemical and biological waste is handled according to SOPs.
+Accuracy and methodical record-keeping are more important than rushing through tasks.
+Our client values reliability, calm communication, and attention to detail.
+You’ll manage labeled shelves, maintain stock levels, update inventories, and reorder essentials, keeping the lab ready for daily lessons and peak exam periods.
+Every organized shelf and well-prepared experiment contributes to smooth teaching and student safety.
+During practicals, you’ll support teachers by setting up equipment, enforcing PPE, and assisting students as needed.
+You’ll also clean and sterilize glassware, dispose of waste correctly, and help plan timetables for exams to prevent last-minute surprises.
+The environment is structured and methodical, giving you the opportunity to develop hands-on experience with chemistry, biology, and physics lab setups.
+Each task reinforces your understanding of safety protocols, accurate measurement, and proper handling techniques.
+By the end of your training, you’ll gain practical lab management skills, confidence with equipment and reagents, and a foundation for progressing from Lab Tech Trainee to full Lab Technician and eventually Senior Lab Technician.
+For someone detail-oriented and safety-conscious, this role is both engaging and career-building.
 Key Responsibilities: - Prepare chemicals/apparatus; label clearly. - Support teachers during practicals; enforce PPE. - Keep inventory; reorder essentials; store safely. - Clean/sterilize glassware; dispose of waste per SOPs.
 Education & Experience: - Certificate/Diploma in Science Lab Tech/Chemistry/Biology; 0–1 year.
 Skills: - Accuracy, H&S awareness, record-keeping, calm communication.
 KPIs: - Zero incidents, stock accuracy, lesson readiness, pass audit checks.
 Compensation (Kenya): - Base: KES 52,000–70,000. - Practical-day stipend: KES 500 per heavy practical day.
 Client estimates; offers rise with chemistry handling confidence, glassware care test, and prior school exposure.
 Benefits: - Medical, PPE, CPD.
 Growth Path: - Lab Tech Trainee → Lab Technician → Senior Lab Tech.

 K sh 52,000 – 70,000 gross / month